wloving77/dmtl4-MCS/src/modelTheory.md

 We've now given as much of an introduction as we can in this setting to the topic of model theory in teneral.
-Interested students might look at the Kripke structure over which propositions in some temporal logics are evaluated.
-For now, we will keep our focus on basic concepts in model theory for proposition logic, in particular.
+Interested students might look at the *Kripke structure* over which propositions in some temporal logics are evaluated.

+For now, we'll keep our focus on basic concepts in model theory for proposition logic, in particular.

-In this chapter we stick to evaluating expressions in propositional logic over interpretation functions.
-The reader should however be aware of the fact that the ideas presented here are more broadly relevant.
+## Exercise

+How many worlds are there in the *space of worlds* contemplated by an expression in propositional logic with *n* distint variable expressions?